Day 19 - Castles in the Sky on Camino: Gramat to Rocamadour

 We walked Le Chemin des Croixes up to the ramparts, which provided spectacular views of the city and valley it sits in.
 While we were up there two military jets came tearing down the valley, only just slightly above us, which was a bit unnerving.

-We walked around the old town some more, and then had a fantastic dinner at a restaurant overlooking the valley.
+We walked around the old town some more and then had a fantastic dinner at a restaurant overlooking the valley.
 Sean had risotto with Rocamadour cheese (this was very tasty), and I had an omelet with regional mushrooms.
-For desert we split a piece of black nut cake.
+For dessert, we split a piece of black nut cake.
 It was a wonderful, if extravagant, dinner.

 Although there were moments today that were a bit dispiriting, overall the beauty and magic of this place more than made up for this, especially once the tour buses had departed and the town had quietened down.
 It was well worth the walk!